| LDE is

 He wanted to try his luck at becoming lucid in his dreams that

 night.
-I became lucid easily that night, finding myself in
+I became lucid easily that night, finding

 a bed that looked like the one in the lab where I had fallen